csantosr/dominant-color/README.md

 # Dominant Color

-A simple Python script to extract the dominant color(s) from an image.
+A simple Python script to extract the dominant color(s) from an image or all images in a directory.

 ## Installation